 Historic Fort Snelling

-Walker Art Center & Minneapolis Sculpture Garden
+Walker Art Center and Minneapolis Sculpture Garden

-The Twin Cities are the proud home of the Walker Art Center and the Minneapolis Sculpture Garden.
-The Walker began as the private art collection of lumber baron Thomas Barlow Walker in the late 1800s and is one of the most visited (in the top five) modern and contemporary art museums in the country.
-More than 700,000 people visit the Walker and its neighboring Minneapolis Sculpture Garden each year.
+The Walker Art Centre began as the private art collection of lumber baron Thomas Barlow Walker in the late 1800s, and is now one of the top-five most visited contemporary art museums in the country.
 The garden opened in the 1980s and is one of the nation’s largest urban sculpture parks.
-Its centerpiece is called “Spoonbridge and Cherry,” by artists Claes Oldenburg and Coosje van Bruggen, and it has become a beloved symbol of the Twin Cities.
+Its centerpiece is called Spoonbridge and Cherry, by artists Claes Oldenburg and Coosje van Bruggen, and has become a beloved symbol of the Twin Cities.

 Como Park Zoo and Marjorie McNeely Conservatory

-Minnesota Public Radio’s Fitzgerald Theater is a 1,000-seat theater in St. Paul.
-It’s named after the famous author F. Scott Fitzgerald.
-Today, its programming reflects the audience and mission of MPR, and until recently, it was the home of American Public Media’s “A Prairie Home Companion.”
-The building, constructed in 1910, is the oldest surviving theater space in St. Paul.
+Minnesota Public Radio’s Fitzgerald Theater is a 1,000-seat theater in St Paul, and is named after the famous author F Scott Fitzgerald.
+Today, its programing reflects the audience and mission of MPR, and until recently, it was the home of American Public Media’s A Prairie Home Companion.
+The building, constructed in 1910, is the oldest surviving theater space in St Paul.

-St. Paul’s Grand Avenue
+St Paul Grand Avenue

-Grand Avenue is a St. Paul street that’s known for its fantastic shopping, restaurants, bars, and events.
+Grand Avenue is a St Paul street that’s known for its fantastic shopping, restaurants, bars and events.
 It’s 25 blocks long, stretching from the Mississippi River to downtown.
-Local, independent shops include Bibelot, a retail outlet known for curating a wide-ranging assortment of unique items including jewelry, stationery, and home accents.
-Another popular store is Irish on Grand, filled with everything Irish: products, jewelry, clothing, music, crystals, and more.
-For the kids, there’s the Mischief Toy Store, a place packed with science kits, art supplies, pop culture items, and more.
+Local independent shops include Bibelot, a retail outlet known for curating a wide-ranging assortment of unique items including jewelry, stationery and home accents.
+Another popular store is Irish on Grand, filled with everything Irish: products, jewelry, clothing, music, crystals and more.
+For the kids, there’s the Mischief Toy Store, a place packed with science kits, art supplies, pop culture items and more.

 Weisman Art Museum

-The Frederick R. Weisman Art Museum lies on the University of Minnesota campus in Minneapolis.
-Named after a Minneapolis native, entrepreneur, and noted philanthropist, the teaching museum’s glimmering exterior was designed by the internationally acclaimed architect Frank O. Gehry.
+The Frederick R Weisman Art Museum lies on the University of Minnesota campus in Minneapolis.
+Named after a Minneapolis native, entrepreneur and noted philanthropist, the teaching museum’s glimmering exterior was designed by the internationally acclaimed architect Frank O Gehry.
 The museum offers free admission in an effort to make the arts accessible to the University and nearby communities.